 The WebDriver client grants access requests through the Hub.
-The Hub is responsible for sending commands to the Nodes through JSON Wire Protocol over HTTP.
+The Hub, in the Selenium grid, is responsible for sending commands to the Nodes through JSON Wire Protocol over HTTP.

-A Node is simply an instance of a WebDriver over a remote machine.
+A Node, in Selenium grid, is simply an instance of a Selenium WebDriver over a remote machine.
 What happens inside a node is similar to what we discussed in the architecture of Selenium WebDriver.
 Each node is an instance of a Remote Selenium WebDriver responsible for interacting with the browsers based on the commands received from the Hub or server.

 When you run a test script over a Selenium Grid, it is first pushed to the Hub/Server where the desired capabilities class is assessed to figure out the test configurations.
 The desired capabilities class specifies the browser, browser version and operating system over which the test script should be executed.
 Among the registered nodes, the Hub finds a suitable Node which matches with the desired capabilities.
 The Hub then sends commands to the Node for executing the script in the remote machine which meets the right browser + OS configuration.